PrakashAdhikari08/user-service/README.md

 # user-service

 clone the project using the https/ssh.
-FOR ssh run the command below: git clone git@github.com:PrakashAdhikari08/user-service.git
+FOR ssh run the command below in terminal:
+#git clone git@github.com:PrakashAdhikari08/user-service.git
+--

 once clone, build and get all the dependencies.
 Java version used is 11.